drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-In the example shown below, the rigidification of the central rotatable bond leads to an ethylenic analog which is more potent than the saturated one.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-p56-lck-inhibitors-rigidification-c313b627'><i class='fa fa-play' aria-hidden='true'></i></button>In the example shown below, the rigidification of the central rotatable bond leads to an ethylenic analog which is more potent than the saturated one.
 This gives useful information on the bioactive conformation required for binding to the receptor.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.